 Catch a Show

 Leeds is home to four outstanding theatres and the award winning first direct arena, as well as being one of the only cities outside London to boast an Opera House and Ballet company; Opera North and Northern Ballet.
-Whether it’s a musical at Leeds Grand Theatre, ballet at West Yorkshire Playhouse, comedy at Carriageworks Theatre or the charming Leeds City Varieties Music Hall, or a superstar at the arena; there’s a show for everyone!
+Whether it’s a ballet at West Yorkshire Playhouse, comedy at Carriageworks Theatre or the charming Leeds City Varieties Music Hall, or a superstar at the arena; there’s a show for everyone!

 Leeds has a wealth of new developments and has become a shopper’s paradise.
 Described by The Lonely Planet Guide to Britain as the ‘Knightsbridge of the North’, Leeds has consistently been ranked as one of the UK’s top five retail destinations.